West Palm Beach, Florida: History

-The 1950s saw another boom in population, partly due to the return of many soldiers and airmen who had served in the vicinity during the war.
+The 1950s saw another boom in population, partly due to the return of many soldiers and airmen who served nearby during the war.
 Also, the advent of air conditioning encouraged growth, as year-round living in a tropical climate became more acceptable to northerners.
 West Palm Beach became one of the nation's fastest-growing metropolitan areas during the 1950s; the city's borders spread west of Military Trail and south to Lake Clarke Shores.
-However, many of the city's residents still lived within a narrow six-block wide strip from the south to north end.
+However, many city residents still lived in a narrow six-block wide strip from the south to north end.
 The neighborhoods were strictly segregated between White and African-American populations, a legacy that the city still struggles with today.
 The primary shopping district remained downtown, centered around Clematis Street.

 In the 1960s, Palm Beach County's first enclosed shopping mall, the Palm Beach Mall, and an indoor arena were completed.
 These projects led to a brief revival for the city, but in the 1970s and 1980s crime continued to be a serious issue and suburban sprawl continued to drain resources and business away from the old downtown area.
 By the early 1990s there were very high vacancy rates downtown, and serious levels of urban blight.

 Since the 1990s, developments such as CityPlace and the preservation and renovation of 1920s architecture in the nightlife hub of Clematis Street have seen a downtown resurgence in the entertainment and shopping district.
-The city has also placed emphasis on neighborhood development and revitalization, in historic districts such as Northwood, Flamingo Park, and El Cid.
-Some neighborhoods still struggle with blight and crime, as well as lowered property values caused by the Great Recession, which hit the region particularly hard.
+The city has also placed emphasis on neighborhood development and revitalization in historic districts such as Northwood, Flamingo Park, and El Cid.
+Some neighborhoods still struggle with blight, crime, and lowered property values caused by the Great Recession, which hit the region particularly hard.
 Since the recovery, multiple new developments have been completed.
 The Palm Beach Mall, located at the Interstate 95/Palm Beach Lakes Boulevard interchange became abandoned as downtown revitalized - the very mall that initiated the original abandonment of the downtown.
-The mall was then redeveloped into the Palm Beach Fashion Outlets in February 2014.
+The mall was redeveloped into the Palm Beach Fashion Outlets in February 2014.
 The West Palm Beach station for Brightline, a high speed passenger rail service serving Miami, Fort Lauderdale, and West Palm Beach, was opened in 2018.